darkreapyre/itsacat/README.md

     $ cd itsacat
     $ git checkout Demo-1
     ```
-    2.2 For the **Amazon SageMaker for Image Classification**, run the the following:
+    2.2 For the **Leveraging Amazon SageMaker for Image Classification**, run the the following:
     ```
     $ cd itsacat
     $ git checkout Demo-2